Pennsylvania announces actions to combat climate change

 The Pennsylvania Climate Change Act of 2008 requires the Department of Environmental Protection to develop annual GHG inventories, maintain a Climate Change Advisory Committee, have a voluntary GHG emissions registry, and provide an updated Climate Change Action Plan every three years.

-The Governor previously issued Executive Order 2019-01 (covered in an earlier blog).
+The Governor previously issued Executive Order 2019-01.
 This order set ambitious goals to achieve a 26 percent reduction of greenhouse gas emissions by 2025 and an 80 percent reduction by 2050, from 2005 levels.

 Highlights of the Plan